 The proof of our main result relies on an explicit conditional Chebotarev density theorem due to Bach and Sorenson, which we now recall.
-Assume the Generalized Riemann Hypothesis for Dedekind zeta functions (GRH).
 Let $K/\Q$ be a number field that is Galois over $\Q$.
-Write $d_K$ to denote the absolute discriminant of $K$.
+Write $d_K$ to denote the absolute value of the discriminant of $K/\Q$.
 We denote by $\Sigma_K$ the set of all finite places of $K$.
-Then for each $\fp\in \Sigma_K$, we write $N(\fp)$ for absolute norm $N_{K/\Q}(\fp)$ of the prime ideal $\fp$.
-Now let $L/K$ be a Galois extensions of number fields.
-We denote by $[L:K]$ the degree of $L/K$ and by $\disc{L/K}$ the absolute norm of the relevant discriminant ideal of $L/K$.
-We define
+For each $\fp\in \Sigma_K$, we write $N(\fp)$ for the norm of the prime ideal $\fp$.
+Now let $L/K$ be a Galois extension of number fields.
+We denote by $[L:K]$ the degree of $L/K$ and by $\disc{L/K}$ the norm of the relevant discriminant ideal of $L/K$.
+We also denote

 For a prime ideal $\fp$ of $K$ that is unramified in $L/K$, let $\p{\tfrac{\fp}{L/K}}$ denote the Artin symbol of $L/K$ at $\fp$.
 We may view $\p{\tfrac{\fp}{L/K}}$ as the restriction of an absolute Frobenius element $\Frob_\fp$ to $\Gal(L/K)$.
 Let $C \subseteq \Gal(L/K)$ be a nonempty subset that is closed under conjugation.
 We consider the relation